ForModLabUHel/fmi.weather.finland/README.md

 ## Overview
 This repository contains code to extract [FMI meteorological data](https://en.ilmatieteenlaitos.fi/gridded-observations-on-aws-s3) from CSC Allas into Puhti.
 The code can be run on Puhti by using an interactive R session or as a batch job.
 The data can be extracted for a set of coordinates or for the coordinates within a provided polygon.
-The data is for 1961-2023 and can be requested at three different spatial resolutions (1km-by-1km, 5km-by-5km and 9km-by-9km).
-The code extracts the data for the nearest neighbours of the requested coordinates.
+The data is for 1961-2024 and can be requested at three different spatial resolutions (1km-by-1km, 5km-by-5km and 9km-by-9km).
+The code extracts the data for 1 nearest neighbour/requested coordinate pair.

+### Coordinate details
+Projection: epsg:3067 (ETRS89 / TM35FIN(E,N) – Finland)

 ## Instructions on use
 ### Setup